Cover

 6 AM functional strength training classes take you through

 your paces.
-“It’s all about the butt, ladies [and, often,
+Its all about the butt, ladies [and, often,

 gentlemen], Hart intones while demonstrating how easy it is,